edgarpf/aws-csaa-tips/README.md

 - Snapshots occur asynchronously which means that the point-in-time snapshot is created immediately, but the status of the snapshot is pending until the snapshot is complete (when all of the modified blocks have been transferred to Amazon S3), which can take several hours for large initial snapshots or subsequent snapshots where many blocks have changed.
 While it is completing, an in-progress snapshot is not affected by ongoing reads and writes to the volume hence, you can still use the volume.

 ## EBS (Elastic Block Store)

+- When you create an EBS volume in an Availability Zone, it is automatically replicated within that zone to prevent data loss due to failure of any single hardware component.

+- EBS volumes support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.

+- In the AWS CLI, you can create a snapshot using this command: create-snapshot.

 - Amazon EBS-backed instances can be stopped and restarted unlike Amazon Instance Store-Backed instances which cannot be stopped.